phiresky/masters-thesis/manuscript.md

 The simplest aggregation method is concatenation, where each observable is concatenated along the feature dimension into a single observation vector.
-This method has a few issues however: We can have a varying number of observables, but since the input size of the neural network is fixed, we need to set a maximum number of observables, and set the input dimensionality of the policy architecture proportional to that maximum.
+This method has a few issues however: We can have a varying number of observables, but since the input size of the neural policy network is fixed, we need to set a maximum number of observables, and set the input dimensionality of the policy architecture proportional to that maximum.
 Concatenation also ignores the other useful properties of the observables, namely the uniformity (the feature at